Image Source: freepik.com

 As the world eagerly anticipates the event and what the future beholds for participating Olympians, one must also appreciate and acknowledge the history of this event.
-Olympic logos are extremely popular and one of the most anticipated pre-Olympic events that people the world over look forward to.
+Olympic logos are as popular as sports logos and one of the most anticipated pre-Olympic events that people the world over look forward to.
 Every Olympic event is associated with its very own logo.
 Today we will look back into the past at some of the most elegant summer Olympic logos created over the last decade.

 Barcelona Olympics 1992

 Atlanta trumped Canada to win the bid to host the 1996 Summer Olympics, marking 100 years for the event.
 The 1996 Summer Olympic logo bears the number 100 to mark the occasion, as well as the lit torch to commemorate the torch lighting ceremony performed at the beginning of all Olympic Games.
 “Summon the Heroes” was the official theme for this Olympiad.